kryptokrona/kryptokrona-docs/about/Background-and-History.md

 TurtleCoin's code is forked from the Bytecoin code, and it has the same privacy features you'll find in Monero and Aeon.
 Every transaction is private unless you choose to make it public.

+Some of the main features of TurtleCoin include:
+* On-chain privacy
+* Only two decimal places
+* Fast transactions
+* User-centric developers

 ## How and why was it created?

 TurtleCoin was created in December 2017 by RockSteady.